Hej!

 strategy

-Taking holistic views is one of my strenghts.
+Taking holistic views is one of my strengths.

-I like to get into the chopper (but without Arnie) and take a look on your product from end-to-end looking for challenges and potentials influencing my tasks.
-That includes thinking about long-term effects as well as taking a proper deep dive into background information.
+I like to get into the chopper (but without Arnie) and take a look at your product end-to-end, identifying challenges and potential factors that could influence my tasks.
+That includes considering long-term effects and taking a thorough, in-depth look at background information.
 Let's make your product stand out from the crowd.

 research